Opening Hours Open 7 days a week

 Suitability Requirements

-If applying for permission to stay the applicant must not be:
+If applying for permission to stay, the applicant must not be:

 • on immigration bail.

-Relationship Requirement For Dependent Partner
+Relationship Requirement for a Dependent Partner

 The applicant must be the partner of the sponsoring High Potential Individual (HPI) where one of the following applies: